Checking the Credit Information of Job Applicants

 Pre-Employment Credit Checks: State Laws

 A handful of states (including Hawaii, Illinois, Oregon, and Washington) have passed laws limiting employers' ability to conduct pre-employment credit checks, with more states sure to follow.
-Since this is a rapidly developing area of law, and states differ in their approach to credit check laws, you should consult with a local employment attorney before you check the credit information of applicants or employees.

 Below are summaries of select state laws limiting the use of pre-employment credit checks: